JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 | Other                      | 1.1      | 1.1   | 1.1   |
 |                            | 99.9     | 100   | 100.1 |

-The Ethiopia Socioeconomic Survey (ESS) 2018/19 also asked households with electricity about their monthly payments: nationally, about 79 percent pay less than 100 Birr (less than US$3) per month.
+The Ethiopia Socioeconomic Survey (ESS) 2018-2019 also asked households with electricity about their monthly payments: nationally, about 79 percent pay less than 100 Birr (less than US$3) per month.
 Households were also asked about any outages in electricity in the 7 days before the survey.
 About 98 percent reported at least one disruption, with disruptions about equal in rural and urban areas.

-The World Bank's Global Electrification Database compiles nationally representative household survey data (such as the Ethiopia Socioeconomic Survey (ESS) 2018/19 and other LSMS, MTF, DHS, and census data).
-This collection of approximately 1,282 surveys from 139 countries allows the calculation of regional and global electricity access rates:
+The World Bank's Global Electrification Database compiles nationally representative household survey data (such as the Ethiopia Socioeconomic Survey (ESS) and other LSMS, MTF, DHS, and census data).
+This database of approximately 1,282 surveys from 139 countries allows the calculation of regional and global electricity access rates:

 <div class="flourish-embed flourish-chart" data-src="visualisation/9287795"><script src="https://public.flourish.studio/resources/embed.js"></script></div>